-Plans Unveiled for 550 Madison Ave
+Plans Unveiled for 550 Madison Ave.

-Olayan America and it's real estate development partner Chelsfield unveiled plans for 550 Madison Avenue in Midtown Manhattan.
+Olayan America and its real estate development partner Chelsfield unveiled plans for 550 Madison Avenue in Midtown Manhattan.
 The plans include the selection of internationally acclaimed architecture and design firm Snøhetta to reimagine the lower levels of the office tower and update the building with state-of-art systems.

-While the recognizable top of the tower will remain a fixture of the New York City skyline as it has since its completion in 1984, the new design will transform the base into an inviting street front, extending the lively activity of Madison Avenue further south to 55th Street.
-The renovation is the first major project to be announced for New York City’s East Midtown, since it’s revitalization plan was approved earlier this year.
+While the recognizable top of the tower will remain a fixture of the New York City skyline as it has since its completion in 1984, the new concept would transform the base between 55th and 56th streets into more inviting frontage along the Madison Avenue retail district.

-“We’re pleased to be working hand in hand with Chelsfield and Snøhetta to achieve a new vision for 550 Madison.
-Across the board, our team is committed to the long-term success of 550 Madison and the broader Midtown community,” said Tony Fusco, head of real estate at Olayan America.
+“We’re pleased to be working hand in hand with Chelsfield and Snøhetta to achieve a new vision for 550 Madison,” said Tony Fusco, head of real estate at Olayan America.
+“Across the board, our team is committed to the long-term success of 550 Madison and the broader Midtown community.”

-“The re-imagined 550 Madison reflects how we work and live in New York today,” said Craig Dykers, founding partner and architect at Snøhetta.
-“The design sensitively transforms a sculpturally monumental building and improves the experience of the building where it meets the street.
+Craig Dykers, founding partner and architect at Snøhetta , said: “The re-imagined 550 Madison reflects how we work and live in New York today.
+The design sensitively transforms a sculpturally monumental building and improves the experience of the building where it meets the street.
 By updating this inward-looking tower for the 21st century, the redesign will foster a more vibrant, dynamic relationship between the building, the city, and the people who inhabit it.”

-For more information, please visit the 550 Madison website.
+For more information, visit www.550madison.com.